Skip to content

 Ahrefs is a good fit for agencies, bigger businesses, and seasoned SEO pros who need detailed data and deeper analysis.

-You’ll also find things like content gap analysis and historical data tracking, which help spot opportunities your competitors are ranking for but you haven’t tapped yet.
+You’ll also find things like content gap and historical data tracking, which help spot opportunities your competitors are ranking for but you haven’t tapped yet.

 What Is KWFinder?